This website uses cookies to ensure you get the best experience on our website. Learn more

 Further dining info, including room service

-Generally there is no room service at Nxabega, although sometimes meals may be taken in the chalets at standard meal times, by special arrangement.
+Generally, there is no room service at Nxabega, although by special arrangement meals may sometimes be taken in your tented chalet at standard mealtimes.
 Drinks may be brought to the chalets on request and placed in the small coolbox there.
-Note, however, that the rooms do not have telephones.
+Note, however, that the rooms do not have telephones so you need to go to the main area to make these arrangements.

 Drinks included